 The islands that we now know as the United States Virgin Islands were inhabited long before the arrival of European explorers.
-These indigenous peoples were known as the Ciboney, Caribs, and Arawaks.
+The indigenous peoples were known as the Ciboney, Caribs, and Arawaks.
 The Spanish believed that the Caribs ate those that they defeated in battle.
 Thus, their tribal name became the basis for the term cannibal.

-The islands did not have any remaining native habitation by 1625.
+There was no remaining native habitation by 1625.
 Nearby Spanish colonies likely enslaved the population, and diseases carried by Europeans caused many deaths.

 The islands remained under Danish control until 1917, when the United States purchased them as a provisioning point for the United States Navy.
-Thus, the islands became known as the United States Virgin Islands.
+Then, the islands became known as the United States Virgin Islands.
 Today the United States Virgin Islands is a U.S. territory with an elected governor.
 All island residents are citizens of the United States.

-St. Thomas has many excellent beaches to enjoy.
+St. Thomas has many excellent public beaches to enjoy.
 Among these, some of the best are Honeymooners Beach, Brewers Bay, and Magens Bay.

-For spectacular views, you should visit Mountain Top and Drake’s Seat.
+For spectacular views, visit Mountain Top and Drake’s Seat.
 Mountain Top sits at the highest point on St. Thomas and has excellent views of Magen’s Bay and the nearby island of St. John.
 Drake’s Seat provides a panoramic view of where the Caribbean Sea joins the Atlantic Ocean.

 St. Thomas is an excellent place to visit.
 Your biggest problem will be finding enough time for all that it offers.

-St. Thomas – visitstthomas.com
+Visit St. Thomas – visitstthomas.com

-St. Croix – visitstcroix.com
+Explore St. Croix – visitstcroix.com

-St. John – vinow.com/stjohn
+See St. John – vinow.com/stjohn